dryman/dryman.github.com/source/_posts/2012-03-14-the-nlp-day.markdown

     (:agent-of (("eat" 0.4) ("run" 0.4) ("bark" 0.4) ("pant" 0.3)))
     (:patient-of (("chase" 0.3) ("walk" 0.4) ("love" 0.4 )))))
 {% endcodeblock %}

+which we can visualize it as below:
+{% img /images/nlp-day/dog-context-1.png 'An example of dog context'%}

+Furthermore, since every node itself can be another context, we can generate a graph! [^2]
+{% img /images/nlp-day/dog-context-2.png 'An another example of dog context'%}

+### The main questions to address

+* Construction
+  - Do we really need tensors?
+Or are vectors enough?
+  - How to build them?
+  - Which relations to use?
+Which scores?
+  - How do we evaluate this?
+* Compositionally: How to 'add' tensors to obtain new, more complex, meanings that are still tensors?
+* Dependency: How to represent and manage the underlying interconnections across tensor elements?
+* Logical operators: How to handle negation, quantification models (can, must...), etc.?

+* * *

+[^1]: I use the syntax of common lisp to express the relationship
+[^2]: The copyright of the images belongs to Eduard Hovy